This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about coronary intravascular stent placement?

-Coronary intravascular stent placement is a procedure to place a stent in an artery of your heart that has plaque buildup.
-Plaque is a mixture of fat and cholesterol.
+Coronary intravascular stent placement is a procedure to place a stent in a blocked or narrowed artery of your heart.
 A stent is a small mesh tube made of metal that helps keep your artery open.
-Your healthcare provider may place a bare metal stent or a drug-eluting stent (DES) in your artery.
-A DES is coated with medicine that is slowly released and helps prevent more plaque buildup in the area where the stent is placed.
+The procedure may be done during or after angioplasty.
 The stent remains in your artery for life.
 You may need more than one stent.

 How do I prepare for my procedure?